Ontotext-AD/spring-data-semantic/README.md

 ## Getting started

--- With internal repository for simplicity
+-- With internal repository for simplicity.
+We can use taxonomies from here https://github.com/Ontotext-AD/commons-pub/tree/master/ontologies and create some examples with PLO.
+We have a model here as well https://github.com/Ontotext-AD/concept-pub/tree/master/concept-data-model/src/main/java/com/ontotext/pub/concept/model

 ### About